 Love at First Bite

-The first food I ate here in South Korea was (drum roll, please)… biscuits from the Philippines.
+The first food I ate here in South Korea was… biscuits from the Philippines.
+Yes, that’s true.
 I wasn’t able to eat anything Korean immediately when I and sir Kenn (a fellow professor from the Philippines) arrived at the Busan International Airport.
 I was not thinking of food at that time.
 I was looking for at least a cup of coffee then, not because of hunger nor my usual craving for caffeine.
 I just wanted to feel something warm in my hands which started to go numb.
 It was freezing cold that morning and hunger was the least of my worries.
 The only thing I wanted was to reach our destination at Gyeoungju-si and wrapped myself up with the thickest of blanket I could find there.

 My jacket wasn’t thick enough for my body to enjoy the early spring weather trying to give me an icy cold welcome.
 I didn’t have time to open my travelling bags because we had a bus to catch.
 It was my fault to believe what some friends back home told me that it’s not that cold here during spring.
 For a body used to either a hot or a VERY HOT weather, experiencing a negative two for the first time was literally a chilling experience.